MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 - Receiving successful payment notifications from Klarna
 - Changing the transaction status from **Uncleared** to **Completed**, except for refunds
-- Sending redirect API requests
+- Making redirect API requests

 For more information about integrating Klarna with MultiSafepay, see Payment methods – [Klarna](/payments/methods/billing-suite/klarna).
 {{< /details >}}